barnese3/Fly-Docs/globalCache.md

 ## How it works

-The general process of Fly’s global cache API is simplified below:
+The process of Fly’s global cache API is simplified below:

 1. You make changes to your cache using one of the `global` API methods (`del` or `purgeTag`)
 2. You deploy to Fly servers, `fly deploy`, to apply changes